 - Are bastion hosts, jump boxes, and/or dedicated VDI instances patched quickly and proactively, to ensure that attackers cannot exploit new vulnerabilities to gain access?

-- Do management interfaces rely on authentication and authorization provided by a central directory, such as Microsoft Active Directory?
+- Do management interfaces rely on authentication and authorization provided by a central directory, such as Microsoft Active Directory, that may be unavailable during an incident?
 Is that directory considered “in scope” for compliance audits?
 How does your organization protect against unauthorized changes by administrators of those systems, potentially allowing privileged administrator access to infrastructure systems?

 Incident Response and Business Continuity